 By now, you’re probably feeling pretty bogged down.
 Don’t fret.
 PYP has compiled a list of stress management techniques, which may help prevent a breakdown.

 - Start your day by relaxing.
-Instead of pouncing out of bed like frightened lemur, spend a few minutes meditating, doing gentle stretches, reading inspiring words or practicing breathing techniques.
+Instead of pouncing out of bed like a frightened lemur, spend a few minutes meditating, doing gentle stretches, reading inspiring words or practicing breathing techniques.
 A proven yoga relaxation technique is called box breathing.
 Try it next time your feeling overwhelmed.

-- Incorporate healthy eating, exercise and sleeping habits.
-Eating right, regular exercise and plenty of sleep will give you the energy to face a challenging day at the office.
+- Incorporate healthy eating, exercise, and sleeping habits.
+Eating right, regular exercise, and plenty of sleep will give you the energy to face a challenging day at the office.
 Also, promote healthy living at your office.

 - Set personal boundaries.
 Don’t overextend yourself.
 Learn how to say “no” to certain things.
 If spending more time with your family is important, then always aim to leave work at a certain time.

 - Take a break from technology.
-Set aside a few minutes a day where you completely disconnect from your laptop, cell phone and e-mail.
+Set aside a few minutes a day where you completely disconnect from your laptop, cell phone, and e-mail.

 - Nurture your creative inclinations.
 Start a hobby that has nothing to do with work.
 Creativity can be a powerful ally against burnout.